ETO Logo

 There are two main types of updates to the RC Dataset.

 Article and metadata updates assign articles that were added to the MAC after the last clustering update to existing clusters, and then recalculate cluster-level metadata with the newly assigned articles taken into account.
 Each new article is assigned to the cluster it cites the most.
-Article and metadata updates use an automated process that we run roughly quarterly.
+Article and metadata updates use an automated process that we run roughly monthly.

 Credits